 Simulation Module (-S)

-A Simulation Directory (.sim) can also be generated by the Tessellation Module (-T) or the Meshing Module (-M) (option -format sim
+It can also be generated by the Tessellation Module (-T) or the Meshing Module (-M) (option -format sim

 New results can be computed for several entities of the (raster) tessellation and mesh, including the (raster) tessellation cells and the mesh nodes, elements and elsets.
 The whole (raster) tessellation and mesh can also serve as entities.
 New entities corresponding to sets of elements can also be defined.